-Twilio Communications: The Communications segment consists of a variety of application programming interfaces ("APIs") and software solutions to optimize communications between Twilio customers and their end users.
-The key products from which the segment derives its revenue are Messaging, Voice and Email.
+Twilio Communications: The Communications reportable segment consists of a variety of application programming interfaces ("APIs") and software solutions to optimize communications between Twilio customers and their end users.
+The key products from which the segment derives its revenue are Messaging, Voice, and Email and Marketing Campaigns.

-Twilio Data & Applications: The Data & Applications segment consists of software products that enable businesses to achieve more effective customer engagement by providing the tools necessary for customers to build direct, personalized relationships with their end users.
-The key products from which the segment derives its revenue are Segment, Engage, Flex and Marketing Campaigns.
+Twilio Segment: The Segment reportable segment consists of software products that enable businesses to achieve more effective customer engagement by providing the tools necessary for customers to build direct, personalized relationships with their end users.
+The key products from which the segment derives its revenue are Segment and Engage.

-Presented below is the discrete financial information by reportable segment for the three and six months ended June 30, 2023 and 2022, that is regularly reviewed by the CODM for performance assessment and resource allocation decisions.
+Presented below is the discrete financial information by reportable segment for the three months ended March 31, 2024 and 2023, that is regularly reviewed by the Chief Operating Decision Maker ("CODM") for performance assessment and resource allocation decisions.
+Prior period amounts were reclassified to conform to the current period's presentation.
 Asset information is not presented below since it is not reviewed by the CODM on a segment by segment basis.
-Revenue and costs of revenue are generally directly attributable to each segment.
-Certain costs of revenue are allocated based on methodologies that best reflect the patterns of consumption of these costs.
-Prior period comparative financial information presented below was restated to conform to the current period presentation.
+Revenue, costs of revenue and operating expenses are generally directly attributable to each segment.
+Certain costs of revenue and operating expenses are allocated based on methodologies that best reflect the patterns of consumption of these costs.
+Corporate costs consist of costs that support company-wide processes and are managed on the company-wide level, and include costs related to corporate governance and communication, global brand awareness, information security, and certain legal, human resources, finance and accounting expenses.